What is HR Case Management?

 How is HR Case Management Used?

 When an employee contacts your human resources department with a question, problem, or grievance, a case is created and the entire communication thread is captured.
 While the case is being created and handled, information about the employee such as their office location, manager, personal information, and past case history is displayed to the user.
-Each case it is categorized to ensure that it is routed to the appropriate people and handled properly.
-The creation of each new case triggers any number of automated processes – for example, timers for when certain things need to be completed or a notice to someone when a particular type of case is created.
+Each case is categorized to ensure that it is routed appropriately and handled properly.
+The creation of each new case triggers selected automated processes – for example, timers for when certain tasks need to be completed or when a notification is sent when a particular type of case is created.

-Some case management solutions make it easy to capture knowledge which can then be stored in a knowledge base and used to help solve future cases.
-Storing knowledge separately from case information is preferable because cases typically contain a great deal of information which may not be relevant to solving an issue in general terms, plus a case will often hold confidential personal data.
+A good case management solution makes it easy to capture knowledge which is stored in a knowledge base and used to solve future cases.
+Storing knowledge separately from case information is preferable because cases typically contain a great deal of information which may not be relevant to solving an issue in general terms, plus all cases will hold confidential personal data.
 Another factor: cases tend to be filled with vocabulary variations that can make text searches and analysis more challenging.

 Case solutions, corporate policies, employment law documents, and other knowledge resources can be stored in the system as Knowledge Articles where they can be easily searched.
 When a new Knowledge Article is developed, in response to an employee question or issue, the HR Advisor describes the situation, as well as the solution in general terms and in a common vocabulary, and then links it to the case.
-The new Knowledge Article is also immediately made available to the entire HR staff so if the question or issue comes up again, it can quickly be found and used to resolve a new case.
+The new Knowledge Article is now available in your knowledge base so when the same question or issue comes up again, it can quickly be found and used to resolve a new case.
 In this way, it’s easy to see if a given question or issue – however worded – comes up repeatedly.

 The Full Employee Experience

-The Real Picture, The Big Picture.
-Tracking the full employee experience allows companies to see the real picture, in-depth, of the relationship between employer and employee.
-Suddenly, true employee engagement – based on a real understanding of the that relationship – has potential.
-The potential is realized when employees stay, and they stay because they are cared for, they are appreciated, and they are allowed to grow.
-The data from a case management system takes employee engagement from fairy tale to truth, from attrition to growth, from drudge to heart.
+Tracking the full employee experience allows companies to see the full picture, in-depth, of the relationship between employer and employee.
+Suddenly, true employee engagement – based on a real understanding of that relationship – has potential.
+The potential is realized when employees stay, and they stay because they are cared for, they are valued, and they are allowed to grow.
+The data from a case management system shows the truth of an organization’s employee engagement.